Flaruto/fv-vehcontrol/README.md

 # VehControl FlavyV Re-Edit | VehControl NUI Menu

+# To Change Resource Name
+  > Replace fv-vehcontrol in vehui.html with your name you want to name it

 # Use For Radial Menu

       {
          id = 'openmenu',
          title = 'Open Control Menu',